Ohio Tint Exemption

 Ohio Tint Law Requirements

-Front Windshield: Non-reflective tint allowed above AS-1 line
+Front Windshield: Non-reflective tint above AS-1 line only

 How Much Does It Cost?